Homogeneous actions on Urysohn spaces

 In particular, if $\mathfrak S_{(\infty)}$ acts faithfully homogeneously and $\Delta$ is the stabilizer of a point, then $\Delta$ is a maximal proper subgroup of $\mathfrak S_{(\infty)}$.
 We now turn our attention towards understanding these maximal subgroups; probably the description we obtain is well-known, but we do not know of a reference.

-\begin{definition} Assume that $G$ is a group that acts transitively and primitively on a set $X$.
-Assume that $H$ is a subgroup of $G$ which acts transitively but not primitively.
+\begin{definition} Assume that $H$ is a group that acts transitively and not primitively on a set $X$.
 We say that $H$ is \emph{almost primitive} if there exists a maximal nontrivial block, and \emph{totally imprimitive} otherwise. \end{definition}

 In the classification of maximal subgroups of $\mathfrak S_{(\infty)}$, it is natural to distinguish groups with finite/infinite biindex, a notion that we introduce now.

 \begin{definition} The \textbf{biindex} of a subgroup $H$ of a group $G$ is the minimal cardinality of a set $F$ such that $HFH=G$, that is, the number of double cosets. \end{definition}